American Public Health Association (APHA) Annual Meeting

-This workshop is intended to be an in-depth exploration with approximately 30 key participants from the Gulf Region higher education, workforce development, employer, and policymaking communities.
-The workshop will consider the current state of education and training pathways for preparing the region’s middle-skilled workforce in both the short- and long-term and identify perceived needs and potential opportunities that might be addressed by the Gulf Research Program.
+This workshop was intended to be an in-depth exploration with approximately 30 key participants from the Gulf Region higher education, workforce development, employer, and policymaking communities.
+The workshop considered the current state of education and training pathways for preparing the region’s middle-skilled workforce in both the short- and long-term and identified perceived needs and potential opportunities that might be addressed by the Gulf Research Program.

-To request agendas and presentations from earlier meetings, contact firstname.lastname@example.org.
+To request agendas and presentations from earlier meetings, firstname.lastname@example.org.